The Mass Distribution of Neutron Stars in Gravitational-wave Binaries: Modeling the Neutron Star Mass Distribution

 with separate pairing parameters $\beta$ and $\beta_{\textsc{bh}}$ for the BNSs and NSBHs.
-We assume definite \textit{a priori} classifications for the GW sources.\footnote{If we were instead to classify the sources probabilistically based on their measured parameters, Eq.~\eqref{bns_mdistr} would involve a mixing fraction between BNSs and NSBHs that depends on their relative detection rate.} Because there are so few observations of BHs in NSBH systems, we do not attempt to infer the BH mass distribution $\pi_\textsc{bh}(m)$; rather, we fix it to be uniform and non-overlapping with the NS mass distribution: $\pi_{\textsc{bh}}(m) = U(m|3\Msun, 30\Msun)$.
+We assume definite \textit{a priori} classifications for the GW sources.\footnote{If we were instead to classify the sources probabilistically based on their measured parameters, Eq.~\eqref{bns_mdistr} would involve a mixing fraction between BNSs and NSBHs that depends on their relative detection rate.} Because there are so few observations of BHs in NSBH systems, we do not attempt to infer the BH mass distribution $\pi_\textsc{bh}(m)$; rather, we fix it to be uniform and nonoverlapping with the NS mass distribution: $\pi_{\textsc{bh}}(m) = U(m|3\Msun, 30\Msun)$.
 In practice, the criterion in Eq.~\eqref{bns_mdistr} that distinguishes BNSs from NSBHs is $m_1 < 3\Msun$.
 The BH mass distribution's upper bound is chosen to encompass the measurement for GW190814's primary component.
-We also choose to fix the NSBH pairing parameter to $\beta_\textsc{bh} = 2$, which is within the 90\% credible region preferred by the entire compact binary population in the second LIGO-Virgo GW transient catalog \citep{GWTC2,O3apop}.
+We also choose to fix the NSBH pairing parameter to $\beta_\textsc{bh} = 0$, which corresponds to a minimal assumption of random pairing.
 These choices do not strongly impact the inferred NS mass distribution, which is driven by the NS mass model and measurements.
+Indeed, we have tested a different BH mass model---a power law $\propto m^{-2}$---and a different NSBH pairing parameter---$\beta_\textsc{bh} = 2$, a value that lies within the 90\% credible region preferred by the entire compact binary population in the second LIGO--Virgo GW transient catalog \citep{GWTC2,O3apop}---and found a negligible impact on the inferred NS mass distribution.

 We also take Eq.~\eqref{bns_mdistr} to be independent of the GW binary's luminosity distance.
 This amounts to an assumption that the NS and BH populations do not evolve with distance, which is a reasonable approximation for nearby signals~\citep{2018ApJ...863L..41F, 2019MNRAS.487....2M}.